-- 7.4.5 The proposed housing mix for the development is 17 1-bedroom dwellings (11%), 52 2-bedroom dwellings (33%), 65 3-bedroom dwellings (41%) and 26 4+ bedroom dwellings (16%).
+- 7.4.5 The proposed housing mix for the development is 17 1-bedroom dwellings (11%), 52 2bedroom dwellings (33%), 65 3-bedroom dwellings (41%) and 26 4+ bedroom dwellings (16%).
 This signifies a slight overprovision of 1 and 2 bedroom dwellings and shortfall in the provision of 4+ bedroom dwellings.
-However, it is recognised that the proportions of housing mix may be adjusted for specific schemes to take account of market information, housing needs and preferences and specific site factors. - 7.4.6 Policy CP4 of the Core Strategy requires development that would result in a net gain of one or more dwellings to contribute to the provision of affordable housing.
+However, the policy recognises that the proportions of housing mix may be adjusted for specific schemes to take account of market information, housing needs and preferences and specific site factors.
+In this case, the private mix is weighed slightly towards larger units with a reduction in both 1 and 2 bedroom units in recognition of the site being at the edge of the settlement where larger units would not be inappropriate.
+It is also noted that the Housing Officer has raised no objections to the proposed housing mix and has commented that it is encouraging to see a good mix of family sized accommodation. - 7.4.6 The proposed mix is therefore considered acceptable in accordance with Policy CP2 of the Core Strategy (adopted October 2011) and Policy H01 of the Croxley Green Neighbourhood Plan (Referendum Version, December 2018). - 7.4.7 Policy CP4 of the Core Strategy requires development that would result in a net gain of one or more dwellings to contribute to the provision of affordable housing.
 The Policy sets out that the Council will seek an overall provision of 45% of all new housing as affordable housing, incorporating a mix of tenures (70% being social rented and 30% being shared ownership).
 Major developments are expected to provide affordable housing units on-site.
-The Affordable Housing Supplementary Planning Document (AHSPD) was approved by the Council in June 2011 as a material consideration and supports implementation of Core Strategy Policy CP4.

-- 7.4.7 The application proposes a total of 160 residential units, of which 72 (45%) would be affordable and 88 (55%) would be for private sale.
-The proposed housing mix is set out in the table above at 7.4.4. - 7.4.8 The affordable housing has been designed to be tenure blind with affordable dwellings comprising of 1 and 2 bedroom apartments, mixed with 2, 3 and 4 bedroom dwelling houses.
+The Affordable Housing Supplementary Planning Document (AHSPD) was approved by the Council in June 2011 as a material consideration and supports implementation of Core Strategy Policy CP4. - 7.4.8 The application proposes a total of 160 residential units, of which 72 (45%) would be affordable and 88 (55%) would be for private sale.
+The proposed housing mix is set out in the table above at 7.4.4. - 7.4.9 The affordable housing has been designed to be tenure blind with affordable dwellings comprising of 1 and 2 bedroom apartments, mixed with 2, 3 and 4 bedroom dwelling houses.
 The dwelling houses have been arranged in three clusters across the site with the apartments in three blocks to the south-east of the site.